TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/cloud_9_cheat_sheet.md

 # Terminal and Cloud 9 Cheat Sheet

 ## Terminal Shortcuts
-* Use ctrl-l to clear the terminal screen
+* Use ctrl-k to clear the terminal screen (cmd-k on Mac)
 * Use ctrl-c to stop a program running in the terminal
 * Use ctrl-d (or type exit) to close out of the interactive python shell